 There are tons of products, pills, and treatments that claim to help with hair loss.
 But how do you do know what actually works?
 Are all of them too good to be true?
 Are hair growth products effective at all?

 Maybe you have started to notice that a lot more strands of hair are falling out when you brush it.
 Or your shower is filled with hair after you use it.
-It's normal to lose about 15o strands of hair every day, anything more can mean that you are having a hair growth problem.
+It's normal to lose about 150 strands of hair every day, anything more can mean that you are having a hair growth problem.

 Pregnancy, medications, and age can also affect the average amount of hair you lose per day.
 It's normal to lose more hair when pregnant, or while taking certain medications where that is a side effect, and as you get older.
 However, if this isn't the case and you are noticing that your hair isn't as thick, luscious, and full anymore it may be time to try out some hair growth products and supplements.

 There are some great, effective hair growth products on the market that are worth the try.
 Keep reading to see which ones are popular and/or true to their word.
 First, let's discuss the efficacy of hair growth products in general.